ccodwg/Covid19CanadaArchive/docs/README_content.md

 ## Notes about the archival tool

-The archival tool *archiver.py* is run nightly and depends on the *archivist* module, also present in this repository.
-Development of this tool will eventually be migrated to its [own repoistory](https://github.com/jeanpaulrsoucy/archivist).
+Updates to the Canadian COVID-19 Data Archive are managed by *archiver.py* via the [`archivist`](https://github.com/jeanpaulrsoucy/archivist) package.
+Development of `archivist` originally took place in this repository but has since been migrated to its [own repository](https://github.com/jeanpaulrsoucy/archivist).

 *archiver.py* can run in two modes:
 * `python archiver.py -m prod`: Download datasets and upload them to the archive.
 * `python archiver.py -m test`: Don't upload datasets to the archive, just test that they can be successfully downloaded.
-Sends a notification email if a dataset cannot be downloaded.
+Send an email summary of datasets that cannot be downloaded, if any.

 The archival tool relies on setting environmental variables to function properly.
 See [*archiver.py*](https://github.com/ccodwg/Covid19CanadaArchive/blob/master/archiver.py) for more details.